thedannywahl/snapomatic/README.md

 Snapomatic takes a csv input file to process snapshots, and is capable of processing multiple users, allowing you to capture screenshots of different roles in a single pass.

 ## Installing

-`npm i -g snapomatic`
+Download the [compiled binary](https://github.com/thedannywahl/snapomatic/releases/) or install via NPM with `npm i -g snapomatic`

 ## Instructions